individkid/sidegeo/README.md

   * classify of sample of classify of any embed in a linear should be equivalent
   * every plane through a point should have a coplane on the copoint
   * every edge facet of a region should have two and only two vertex facets

+The main display window is a hub from which parts or collections of polytopes can be moved to various alternate displays.
+But from alternate displays, things can only move back to the main display.
+The following command line arguments are processed in order.

+  * -h print usage
+  * -H print readme
+  * -f \<file> load polytope and append changes
+  * -F \<file> switch to file for perspective
+  * -o pack out garbage in graphics buffers
+  * -O \<ext> save minimal commands to produce polytopes
+  * -s prefix commands to save current state
+  * -S \<ext> overwrite commands to save current state
+  * -e \<config> append to last file
+  * -E \<file> change last file to indicated
+  * -a \<name> open alternate display
+  * -A \<name> use indicated alternate display
+  * -t run sanity check
+  * -T run thorough tests

 Left mouse button selects pierce point, and activates menu selected action.
 Right mouse button toggle suspends action.
 Keyboard enter selects, and letter moves to menu item in console.
 Keyboard is effective if display or console in focus.
 Exit by pressing \<esc>\<enter>.
 Arrow keys act like mouse motion. \<pgup> and \<pgdn> act like roller. \<home> and \<end> act like left and right buttons. \<ctrl>\<num> binds selection of current menu location to number key. \<alt>\<num> binds current selections to number key.